This topic does not explain the fatigue limit that leads to pitting. It is limited to the lower end of the Fatigue-Life, approximately ≤103 cycles.

 C : Upper bound to elastic shakedown limit against incremental growth of surface strain

 E : Elastic limit - Lower bound to elastic limit.

 Traction Coefficient, μ, has an effect on the maximum value and the depth of the maximum shear stress.

 If the cam-follower both slides and rolls over the cam, then the friction force moves the maximum shear stress closer to the surface as well as increasing its value.

 When traction or friction is zero, the maximum shear-stress is at 0.78×b [contact half width].

-At a Coefficient-of-Friction μ = 0.3, the maximum shear stress is at or very near to the surface.
+At a Coefficient-of-Friction μ = 0.3, the maximum shear stress moves to, or very near to, the surface.
 Thus, plasticity is not constrained by the elastic hinterland.